TRACMASS/Tracmass/README.md

 :warning: Warning
 -----------------
-This **TRACMASS** version is a **beta** version.
-It is currently under development.
+This **TRACMASS** version is currently under development.
 The following features from older versions are not available yet in this version:

 * Subgrid turbulence parameterisations